-Other things to do in this area including the Kaiser Wilhelm Memorial Church, Berlin Zoo, the Scharf-Gerstenberg Collection, Theater des Westens, Museum Charlottenburg-Wilmersdorf, the Deutsche Oper Berlin, and Berlin Aquarium.
+Other things to do in this area including the Kaiser Wilhelm Memorial Church, Berlin Zoo, the Scharf-Gerstenberg Collection, Theater des Westens, Museum Charlottenburg-Wilmersdorf, and Berlin Aquarium.

 This area is also home to some of the best shopping in Berlin, so if you’re looking for a little retail therapy then this is the spot for you, especially, the Kurfürstendamm shopping street.
 Kurfürstendamm street (Ku’damm) is the prime location for shopping in the capital of Germany.
 It has big hotel chains, fancy restaurants, luxury shopping retailer KaDeWe.

-You should stay in Charlottenburg-Wilmersdorf if you want to stay in an upmarket area; you want to visit cultural landmarks; you’re looking for a family holiday; you enjoy shopping; you want good public transport.
+Stay in Charlottenburg-Wilmersdorf if you want to stay in an upmarket area; you want to visit cultural landmarks; you’re looking for a family holiday; you enjoy shopping; you want good public transport.